Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

-Add in other room elements.
+Add other room elements.
 Know the physical dimensions of what you’re designing.
 A standard room door in the US is 32”, a single window might be 30”.
 Planning these in accurately makes a difference both visually on paper and when you build the plan.

 If doors, windows, layouts or appliances are "objects" you use frequently throughout designs, draw one and group the lines into a single object, then drag it into an Object Library (iOS) or create a template drawing for your objects to live in.
 From here, you can copy them into your designs and duplicate them for quicker drawing.
 Both objects and the clipboard are available between drawings and will appear at the size and scale you entered them.
 (Learn how to create object libraries.)

 Group lines into objects by selecting and linking them together, then copy them to a template drawing or an Object Library (iOS) for later use.

 If you need to rotate a line an exact number of degrees (for example, 90 degrees to form a corner), select the line, then tap+hold the angle value up in the status bar to open the Measurement Popup, and choose from the shortcuts or enter your own.

 Drawing with the Line Guide

 The Shape Guides have some special properties that can help when creating designs.
 Not only are they mouldable via the guide handles, you can define perimeter, angle and radius, then trace the exact shape.
 You can learn more about the various guides in the manual.

 The Line guide paired with Measure lets you draw to scale similar to drawing with smoothing, and also lets you create measurement tags typical to what you might see on a plan.

 Activate the Line guide in the Precision menu (if you have something selected, the Guide option won’t show up, so deselect to find it).
 Then double-tap the crosshairs at the center of the guide to contain your line within the handles.
 These handles reflect the outer bounds of your measurement, and if you’re going to the work of setting an exact distance, you don’t want to draw beyond it.